 Emotional support animal laws

 Getting an emotional support animal brings a number of benefits to the pet owner.
-One of the most distinctive ones is a chance to live with your pet in any kind of a rented property without the need to pay any fees.
+One of the most distinctive ones is the right to request housing accommodations with your ESA without paying pet fees or deposits, unless specific exceptions apply.

 Housing discrimination is a well-known problem for all pet owners.
-Fortunately, there is a way to avoid that – registering your animal friend as an ESA.
-According to ESA laws, emotional support animals have almost the same rights as service animals, when it comes to accommodations.
+Fortunately, there is a way to avoid that – obtaining a valid ESA letter from a licensed mental health professional.
+According to ESA laws, ESAs have housing rights under the FHA, but unlike service animals, they do not have public access rights under the ADA.
 Read more about the federal regulations in the field and make your choice.

 Federal Fair Housing Act for emotional support animal: key points